Zhang-lab/WGBS_analysis/README.md

 For any question, please contact Wustl.Zhanglab@gmail.com

 ## Usage:
-Singularity 2-step solution (easiest way)
+2-step guideline for pipeline usage:
 Please note that this is for **mm10 PE WGBS data only** for now.

 Step1. download singularity container (you only need download the containcer for once, then you can use them directly):